hyy02/Corki/docker/README.md

 ### 🐳 Build the Docker Image and run the container

-Make sure you’re in the root directory of this project (where the `Dockerfile` and `requirements.txt` are located), then run:
+Make sure you’re in the docker directory of this project (where the `Dockerfile` and `requirements.txt` are located), then run:

 ```bash
 # Build the image, Mount the model and data path